realA10001986/Dash-Gauges/DIY/README.md

 >How to take apart a Simpson meter: Those meters are very delicate.
 They have tiny sprial springs and other parts which need to be handled with care.
 To take a meter apart in order to access the "electronics" (resistors, caps, diodes, etc), unskrew the two nut _on the bottom_ of the meter (usually 5.5mm), then carefully lift the meter's mechanics out of the case.
 Never unscrew anything on top of the mechanic!

-To find out suitable resistor values for R5/R6, please see [here](#appendix-a-restistors-for-gauges).
+To find out suitable resistor values for R5/R6 on the Control Board, please see [here](#appendix-a-restistors-for-gauges).

 When aligning the zero point to the "green zero" on the Roentgens scale, be careful when setting the "full percentage" of the meter: Above approx 90% the pointer might hit its end point and suffer damage.